changeworld/azure-docs.ja-jp/articles/dns/dns-getstarted-create-recordset.md

 <properties
-   pageTitle="PowerShell を使用して DNS ゾーンのレコード セットとレコードを作成する | Microsoft Azure" description="Azure DNS のホスト レコードを作成する方法。PowerShell を使用したレコード セットとレコードの設定" services="dns"
-   documentationCenter="na"
-   authors="cherylmc"
-   manager="carmonm"
-   editor=""/>
+   pageTitle="Create a record set and records for a DNS zone using PowerShell | Microsoft Azure" description="How to create host records for Azure DNS.Setting up record sets and records using PowerShell" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>